ember-bootstrap/ember-bootstrap/README.md

     ember install ember-bootstrap

+This will install Bootstrap 3 and will use the currently installed preprocessor or none if one is not installed.
+To switch Bootstrap version or preprocessor, re-run the default blueprint like

+    ember generate ember-bootstrap --bootstrap-version=4 --preprocessor=sass

+The `--bootstrap-version` can be "3" or "4" and defaults to "3" if the option is omitted.
+The `--preprocessor` can be `none`, `less`, or `sass` and will use the currently installed preprocessor as its cue if omitted.
+We explicitly support `ember-cli-less` and `ember-cli-sass`.
+You will need to install and configure other preprocessors yourself.

+The default blueprint does the following:

+* Removes any unneeded versions of `bootstrap` and `bootstrap-sass` from `package.json` and `bower.json`
+* Installs the appropriate version of `bootstrap` or `bootstrap-sass` as an npm package
+* Removes unneeded dependencies on `ember-cli-less` and `ember-cli-sass`
+* Installs `ember-cli-less` or `ember-cli-sass` if appropriate
+* Creates `app.less` or `app.scss` if appropriate and it doesn't exist
+* Adds the appropriate `@import` statement to your `app.less` or `app.scss` if it's not there
+* Safely edits your `ember-cli-build.js` to ensure the proper ember-bootstrap settings for your configuration

 ### 1.0 alpha

 The 1.0 release is currently in alpha stage.
 While the API is not guaranteed to remain unchanged until the first stable release,